-XXIII.
-Staff Training
+XXIII.Staff Training

 - A. Staff shall receive training to perform their duties.
 All direct service providers shall have a minimum of 20 hours of training per fiscal year. - 1.
-This means all new employees, as well as volunteers and staff who perform direct services, must receive a minimum of 20 hours of annual training about sexual violence and related issues, as well as training about their specific job responsibilities.
+This means all new employees, as well as volunteers and staff who perform direct services, must receive a minimum of 20 hours of annual training about domestic violence and related issues, as well as training about their specific job responsibilities.
 On-the-job training is acceptable, provided that the new employee is continuously supervised by another trained and qualified staff member.
 Programs may seek approval of alternate training arrangements from their Region Director. - 2.
-Due to the prevalent co-occurrence of sexual assault and domestic violence, all sexual assault staff should also be trained about domestic violence, even in programs that do not provide domestic violence services as a primary part of their mission. - 3.
+Due to the prevalent co-occurrence of domestic and sexual violence, all domestic violence staff should also be trained about sexual assault, even in programs that do not provide sexual violence services as a primary part of their mission. - 3.
 Each staff member's supervisor should work with them to develop an annual staff development plan to be kept on record at the program office. - 4.
 Resources for training include: - a.
 North Carolina Coalition Against Domestic Violence (NCCADV). - b.
 North Carolina Coalition Against Sexual Assault (NCCASA). - c.
 North Carolina Victim's Assistance Network. - d.
 CFWYI Region Directors. - e.
-Training coordinated by the program from other sexual assault programs. - f.
+Training coordinated by the program from other domestic violence programs. - f.
 Other county-based service providers. - 5.
 Training requirements may be met by providing the assigned Region Director with certificates or proof of attendance issued to the attendee by the provider of the training, which must include the topics of the training and the number of hours.
-The Region Director may request additional information, including the agenda of the training and/or materials provided at the training, to determine compliance. - B. Agencies that operate both sexual assault and domestic violence programs should cross- train staff to enable them to respond to an emergency situation regarding either issue.
+The Region Director may request additional information, including the agenda of the training and/or materials provided at the training, to determine compliance. - B. Agencies that operate both domestic violence and sexual violence programs should crosstrain staff to enable them to respond to an emergency situation regarding either issue.